 Risk is the effect of uncertainty on an individual's or service's objectives.
 It is measured in terms of consequences and likelihood.
 The process of risk management in LauraLynn involves a cycle of identifying risks, evaluating their potential consequences and determining the most effective methods of responding to them (i.e. of reducing the chances of them occurring and reducing the impact if they do occur).
 The risk management cycle is completed by a system of regular monitoring and reporting.

-In 2019, LauraLynn reviewed the risks assessment and adapted the format in line with the HSE's risk management policy.
+LauraLynn's risks assessment formats are in line with the HSE's risk management policy.
 All staff in the organisation have received mandatory training on risk management and completing risk assessments.

 Risk Registers